-So, while confusing at first glance, this reading begins at last to make sense.
+So, while simple at first glance but confusing when we begin to dig, this reading does at last make sense.
 If we are listening, if we are hearing, we will understand that this text is about being called to be disciples, to enjoy the security and safety and well-being of being part of the flock belonging to the good shepherd Jesus.
 We are reassured that we are, and will continue to be, tended to and cared for by the very One who has accepted the responsibility for his flock, the One who would and did lay down His life for them, and for us.
 Jesus, the good shepherd, assures us that in His keeping we are safe, that with the Father's power in Him He will not let us be snatched away by any person or power.
-Hear this: the Lord is indeed our Shepherd, and we are the sheep of his pasture.
+Thus the simple message has indeed a solid foundation - Hear this: the Lord is indeed our Shepherd, and we are the sheep of his pasture - all thanks be to God.